-Dedicated parallel computers or clusters This is the privileged hardware for running MPI programs for two main reasons.
+Dedicated parallel computers or clusters This is the preferred hardware for running MPI programs for two main reasons.
 First, MPI does not include built-in fault tolerance features and with almost all MPI implementations the failure of one process during the execution leads to the crash of the whole application.
 Hence, a dedicated reliable execution platform is highly desirable.
-Moreover, such platforms are generally characterized by the homogeneity of the resources (e.g. processors), and by the quality of the network interconnecting processors and its I/O performances.
+Moreover, such platforms are generally characterized by the homogeneity of the resources (e.g. processors), and by the quality of the network interconnecting the processors and its I/O performances.
 These parameters deeply impact the performance of MPI programs since they may involve numerous communications between any pair of processors, and frequent global synchronizations between processors.
-Of course, the drawback is the economic cost (hardware, staff operating the equipment) which makes numerous users share the equipment.
-As a consequence, the processors are often a scarce resource and obtaining in the order of hundreds of processors for a single program may require to wait for long.
-For instance, when we were regularly running the application described in this paper, we got a maximum of 256 out of the 768 processors of an SGI Origin 3800 in a french national computing center.
+Of course, the drawback of these systems is the economic cost which results in numerous users sharing the equipment.
+As a consequence, the processors are often a scarce resource: a user may wait for a long time, for example, if he requests hundreds of processors for a single program.
+For instance, when we were regularly running the application described in this paper, we never got more than 256 out of the 768 processors of an SGI Origin 3800 in a french national computing center.